 Cost: 10-20 USD for entrees and around 20 USD for t-shirts

-From Whistler Mountain we took a chair lift to the Top of the World Summit, where we had views of the surrounding Coast Mountains, such Black Tusk, a spectacular stratovolcano.
+From Whistler Mountain we took a chair lift to the Top of the World Summit, where we had views of the surrounding Coast Mountains, such as Black Tusk, a spectacular stratovolcano.

 This same chair lift, the peak express, also took us to these glorious snow walls.